jamesnoonan/LLM-AI-Planning-Prompts/README.md

 ## Prompt Generation
 ### Usage
-It can be run using command line arguments (`python generator.py ./examples/blocksworld-1.json`) or interactively (`python generator.py`).
-When using command line arguments, the program takes up to arguments: the input file and output file (the output file can be omitted and it will be saved to `prompt-out` with the same filename as the input).
+The LLM tests can be run using command line arguments (`python main.py 5 3 3`) or interactively (`python main.py`).
+When using command line arguments, the program takes up to three arguments: the problem size, the number of cases to generate, and the number of obstacles to generate.
+Any arguments not given will be asked for using standard input.

+The report will be written to the `report-out` folder in Markdown.

+*Note: The generation is made up of multiple steps, which can be run individually if needed.
+The results will saved to a JSON file.*

 ### Domains
 The `domain` property changes the type of problem.
 The currently supported domains are: